gustavonq/hyojun.fuzzy-finder/README.md

 ###- CSS

 This project is about caching the **Hyojun.Guideline** project so, there are a few *types* handled by the css in order to make easer identifying and filter results.
-The built in theme included on this project contains css rules for types (```blob.t```):
+The built in theme included on this project contains css rules for types (```sample.t```):

 * **css**
 * **data-plugin** - used on node elements that has javascript plugins controlling them;